-Editor’s Note: Red Porch closed its Braker Lane location in August 2019.
-The South Lamar location remains open.
+Editor’s Note: Red’s Porch closed its Braker Lane location in August 2019 and South Lamar location in October 2019.
+We’ll miss you, Red’s.

 Red’s Porch and I have a history.
 When my wife and I moved to Austin, our first goal was to find a craft beer joint.
 After sampling a few spots close to our Westlake apartment, we landed on a two-story bar/grill/hangout with a westerly view into the Greenbelt.
 The beer list rocked; the grub was downhome Southern comfort, and the vibe was laid-back and chill.